kameronjackson28/Python-Live-Project/README.md

 # Python-Live-Project
 For the Python Live Project I got to put the skills that I learned on the python course to use.
 I was able to be a part of a team effort but working mostly on my own.
 Below are some code snippets and skills that I learned going through the project.
-Including
+I was able to learn how to navigate Django and extend my knowledge of that platform.
+Below is a portion of my project including [front end stories](#front-end-stories) and [back-end stories](#back-end-stories).

 ## Front-End Stories